Categories

 Target device is out of device scope!

 UMI operation (read/write/erase) cannot be performed since the target address is outside of FLASH's addressable space.
-It could mean that the download file is linked for a different device (hence the wrong address range) or that the offset is configured incorrectly.
+It could mean that the download file is linked to a different device (hence the wrong address range) or that the offset is configured incorrectly.

 Monitor RAM presence check has failed!